Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí15/06/2025

-India's aviation minister Ram Mohan Naidu said all 34 Boeing 787s operating in the country will undergo urgent technical checks.
+India's aviation minister Ram Mohan Naidu said all 34 Boeing 787s operating in the country would undergo urgent technical checks.
 The mandatory checks will take effect from June 15.

 “We have ordered an extended technical review of the Boeing 787.
-Eight aircraft have been inspected and the rest will be reviewed immediately,” Mr Naidu told reporters in New Delhi.
+Eight aircraft have been inspected and the rest will be inspected immediately,” Mr. Naidu told reporters in New Delhi.

 Following the directives of the Directorate General of Civil Aviation (DGCA), Air India has to conduct additional in-depth checks on the Boeing 787-8 and 787-9 series using GEnx engines.

-The inspection includes a comprehensive assessment of systems such as fuel, hydraulics, flight control, thrust management and engine control electronics.
-The entire inspection process will be directly supervised by DGCA personnel.
+The inspection will include a comprehensive assessment of systems such as fuel, hydraulics, flight controls, thrust management and engine control electronics.
+The entire inspection process will be directly supervised by DGCA staff.

 The crash left 279 people dead on board and on the ground.
-The official death toll has not yet been released as the victims are still being identified.
+The official death toll has not yet been released as the victims' identification is still pending.

 Sau thảm kịch hàng không, Ấn Độ kiểm tra khẩn cấp máy bay Boeing - 1